What is Owner Financing?

 An all-inclusive trust deed is basically a wraparound mortgage.
 It’s a legal term used in many states to denote the same process.

 With this approach, you actually lease the property from the seller with an option to buy, This allows the buyer to purchase the house, but at a later date.
 This allows the seller to control the property and selling price until the buyer can arrange for outside financing.
 Again, buyers need to be wary in case the seller fails to make their payments while the lease option is in effect.

 5. Land Installment Contract

 This is, perhaps, the most complicated of all forms of creative financing.
-With this approach, a contract is set up for the buyer making stipulated payments for a period time (5 to 10 years is common).
+With this approach, a contract is set up for the buyer to make stipulated payments for a period of time (5 to 10 years is common).
 Similar to a lease option, it allows the buyer to control the property and price until other financing can be arranged.

 The Dodd-Frank Act of 2010 Affects Owner Financing

 In the aftermath of the subprime mortgage meltdown of 2008 and all the predatory loans that had been issued prior to 2007, Congress enacted legislation that eventually became known as Dodd-Frank.
 It was aimed mainly at Wall Street, but politics allowed its scope to also blanket private sellers on Main Street who offer owner financing.

 The details are beyond the scope of this article, but for the average seller, with a property or two for sale, the Dodd-Frank is of no real concern.
 It’s not until a person is attempting to sell 3 or more properties with owner financing that Dodd-Frank applies, and among other expectations, they will need to obtain a mortgage originator’s license.
 For that reason, a lot of owner financing has disappeared from the market.